 After Sabbir is shot dead by a rival Pathan gang, Dawood takes his revenge and flees from the country when the police tightens their grip on the underworld.
 Soon, Haseena's husband Ismail is riddled with bullets in broad daylight.

 After the death of her husband and in her brother's absence, she takes over the rein of the business and becomes 'Aapa'.
 The rest of the plot revolves around finding out whether Haseena was really a shrewd woman or just a victim of unfortunate circumstances.

-Apoorva Lakhia's courtroom drama lacks substance and is poorly executed.
+Apoorva Lakhia's courtroom drama lacks substance and Shraddha Kapoor falls flat when it comes to portraying Haseena Parkar on the big screen.
 What could have been an engrossing take on one of the controversial women from the Mumbai underbelly, is simply reduced to a tool that tries to manipulate you to sympathize with Haseena for all the injustice that she had to face by the virtue of being Dawood Ibrahim's sister!

 The abrupt screenplay adds more to the woes and some of the dialogues seem just absurd.
 Lesser said about the characterization the better!

 A 'bronzered' Shraddha Kapoor may have given her honest shot, but sorry girl, you are a miscast here!
 For the mature version of Haseena, she seems to be hiding roshgullas under her cheeks as she slurs while mouthing her lines.
 The poker face doesn't help either.